2. How to promote positive menstrual health in schools

 Schools must ensure that students accessing tampons at school understand the importance of good menstrual hygiene to reduce associated health risks.
 Schools must:

-- provide accurate and age appropriate education on menstrual hygiene, including how poor menstrual hygiene can lead to toxic shock syndrome and various reproductive tract infections.
+- provide accurate and age-appropriate education on menstrual hygiene, including how poor menstrual hygiene can lead to toxic shock syndrome and various reproductive tract infections.

 Toxic Shock Syndrome (TSS) is a rare illness that is thought to be caused by infection with certain types of bacteria.
 In some circumstances the bacteria can overgrow, producing large amounts of the TSS toxin that sets off a severe inflammatory response which can be potentially life threatening.
 Using tampons has been associated with an increased risk of TSS.
-Sanitary products sold in Australia are regulated by the Therapeutic Goods Administration (TGA) to ensure they are produced with raw materials that minimise health risks.
+Period products sold in Australia are regulated by the Therapeutic Goods Administration (TGA) to ensure they are produced with raw materials that minimise health risks.
 Tampon-related TSS has significantly declined as a result of changes in the manufacture of tampons, regulation and greater awareness of safe tampon use.

 With tampons being made available in schools, schools must ensure that students understand the importance of good menstrual hygiene to reduce the risk of getting TSS.